On Unfolded Approach To Off-Shell Supersymmetric Models: Unfolded approach

 where

 Now instead of \eqref{scal_desc} one has

 and instead of \eqref{KG}

 So \eqref{off-shell_scalar} indeed corresponds to a scalar field $C^{(0)}$ coupled to an external current $C^{(1)}$.
-Or, as we will take it, it corresponds to an unfolded off-shell scalar $C^{(0)}$ with $C^{(1)}$ being one of its descendants determined by \eqref{KG_source}.
+Or, as we take it, it corresponds to an unfolded off-shell scalar $C^{(0)}$ with $C^{(1)}$ being one of its descendants determined by \eqref{KG_source}.
+And as one can see from the comparison of \eqref{off-shell_scalar} and \eqref{scal_desc_off}, an expansion of $C$ in powers of $p^{2}$ is equivalent to an expansion in powers of boxes of the primary scalar.